ioana11023/Log_Monitor/README.md

     > Marks [WARNING] if a job takes more than 5 minutes.

     > Marks [ERROR] if a job takes more than 10 minutes.

-- Flags jobs that don’t have both START and END entries as incomplete.